Skip to main content

 Within the ‘Settings’ tab of the Form Builder is an ‘Access’ section that contains a table.

-Here, you can configure access settings for any number of custom groups for the form (Internal forms only).
-One form and records of that form can be accessed in different ways by different groups.
+Here, you can configure access settings for any number of custom groups for the form (Available for Internal forms only).
+One form and its records can be accessed in different ways by different groups.

 Form section settings